-For more information on error-bar properties, see "Plot" in Appendix D, "Visualization Properties".
+For more information on error-bar properties, see "Plot" on page 421.

 Curve Fitting

 Curve fitting is the process of finding various ways to fit a curve to a series of data points which best represents all points.
 More specifically, since data, such as plot data, is often given as values along a continuum, you may wish at times to give estimates at points between values.
 Curve fitting allows you to find intermediate estimates for these values.